 Could public preschool benefit your children?
-The school districts in Georgia and New York do, and they subsequently have created universal preschool curriculum for four year old students.
+The school districts in Georgia and New York do, and they subsequently have created a universal preschool curriculum for four-year-old students.

 While many parents, teachers, and communities debate the benefits of a public-wide preschool, a rising number of states are considering mandated and/or government-supported programs for young children and families.